thoughtpatterns/vcnoi/README.md

 Otherwise,
 * the _Computer Modern_ font is used with the SIL Open Font License,
 * and each music track is used via a noncommercial open license.

+The images in each presentation can be found in that presentation's `./assets/works.yaml` file.
+The [Khamseen](https://sites.lsa.umich.edu/khamseen) presentations, `pacchikari_in_agra` and `rashid_al_din`, instead cite their works in their respective final slides.